ostcar/geiss/README.rst

 geiss
 ============

-geiss is a protocol server defined by the asgi specs and therefore an alternative to daphne.
+geiss is a protocol server defined by the asgi specs.
+It can be used as for an django channels project an replacement for daphne.

 See https://channels.readthedocs.io/en/latest/asgi.html for more informations.

+Actually it is written "Geiß" which means goat in some german dialects.
+A Geiß is a cute little fellow, please try not to eat it.

 Install